metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

  *
  * For every resource (`book`, `author`, ...) and
  * operation (`get`, `delete') there should be
- * a coresponding URL handler
+ * a corresponding URL handler
  *
  * Like:
  *  - app.get('books', ...)